-Melia is a partial example, in that she does permanently join you at some point (and thus you can eventually recover anything you gave her), but there are a few stretches during Makna Forest and Alcamoth where her equipment is not available from the party screen, which can make it annoying if you decide to follow a sidequest or two without her.
+Melia is a partial example, in that she does permanently join the party at some point (and thus you can eventually recover anything you gave her), but there are a few stretches during Makna Forest and Alcamoth where her equipment is not available from the party screen, which can make it annoying when following a quest or two without her.

-Although in the end, the game still has its share of long cutscenes, the longest having a combined total of ten minutes.
+Story-to-Gameplay Ratio: Director Takahashi Tetsuya has described the game has being on the exact opposite side of the scale as Xenogears and Xenosaga, calling the pursuit of excessive story-to-gameplay ratio "a dead end."
+Although in the end, the game still has its share of long cutscenes, the longest having a combined total of ten minutes where the average length is less than three minutes.
 The ratio is balanced by increasing dramatically the amount of exploration and Western-RPG-like sidequests.
-And it works!

 Suicidal Overconfidence: Averted.
-Even the most vicious predators will stop attacking you once your strength surpasses theirs by five or six levels.
-Unique monsters however will attack you no matter how powerful you are.
+Even the most vicious predators will stop attacking once the leader's strength surpasses theirs by five or six levels.
+Unique monsters however will attack no matter how powerful the party is.